Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Ask the Oracle.md

 #### Rolling a Match
 A match on your oracle dice when rolling on the yes/no table should trigger an extreme result or narrative twist.
 This can mean an all-caps "HELL YES!" or "HELL NO!", or yes or no but with an interesting or dramatic complication.

-when you are unsure what a match might mean, you can roll on another [[Ironsworn Chapter 6 - Oracles|Oracle Tables]] for inspiration. if you are still left scratching your head, just move on.
+when you are unsure what a match might mean, you can roll on another [[06 Chapter - Oracles|Oracle Tables]] for inspiration. if you are still left scratching your head, just move on.
 Resolving a match is not a requirement.
 It's just a way to introduce narrative turning points that lead you along unexpected paths.
 Head down the rabbit hole, but don't get stuck in it.

 #### Oracles and Guided Play
 In a guided play, your GM is the oracle.
 You won't make this moveunless you are talking things out and need a random result or a bit of inspiration.
 Your GM can use this move (or ask you to make it) to help guide the story.